• Skip to primary sidebar

 In 2021 the Chartered Association of Public Schools published ‘Business Schools and the Public Good‘, a report co-written by Martin Kitchener and Tom Levitt.
 They had co-chaired a taskforce for over a year which asked how and how well business schools were helping the world become a better place, through their influence on business.

-Published in December 2020, the British Standards Institute Guide to enhancing social value was written by a team on which Tom served for over two years.
+Published in December 2020, the British Standards Institute Guide to Enhancing Social Value was written by a team on which Tom served for over two years.
 It discusses the principles of social value, how to choose the right tools for assessing it and reporting issues, for business, public and voluntary sector organisations.
 You can download Tom’s (free) 6-page Guide to the Guide here from BSI.

-The Courage to Meddle: The Belief of Frances Perkins
+Book: The Courage to Meddle: The Belief of Frances Perkins

 Paul Polman welcomes the launch of